Swizec/nightowls/manuscript/factors-of-flow.md

 Depending on how a programmer's day is structured, working in the evening can be a godsend or a spaghetti code mess producing mistake.
 The important thing is to be well rested regardless of the time when you start working.

-However, researchers at [where] have discovered a link between evenings and creativity, apparently we are more able to power through boring monotonous tasks in the morning and perform better on creative tasks in the evening.
-Perhaps because decision fatigue lowers our impulse control and we can "just go with it".
+An interesting side-effect of decision fatigue in its early stages is that you can often focus better _because_ you are a bit tired.
+You know there's no other choice but to power through the work, so you sit down, ignore everything else and just code.

+Eventually decision fatigue catches up and you find yourself thinking long and hard about what variable name to choose.

 ### Clear mind